PARKBITS.COM

 FTP Server:

-ftp.opost.com Use the name and password provided with your account setup info.
+ftp.opost.com This is the access method used by website editors such as Dreamweaver.
+Use the name and password provided with your account setup info.
 Secure ftp (sftp, scp) may also be used.
+See here for more information on FTP use.

 Directory setup: